Aidan-Pick/cv/AidanPickCV.typ

     "Oct 2024 - Nov 2024",
   )
   #list(indent: 1em)[
-    *Designed and implemented a preemptive prioity scheduler* with robust *concurrency control* using *semaphores* ][
+    *Designed and implemented a preemptive priority scheduler* with robust *concurrency control* using *semaphores* ][
     *Optimized memory usage* by implementing *lazy loading* for executables and *read-only page sharing*